Skip to main content

 This course will focus on:

-1. Understanding what constitutes child socioemotional competence;
+1. understanding what constitutes child socioemotional competence;

-2. Recognising family and school factors that may positively and negatively affect pre-school child's socioemotional competence; and
+2. recognising family and school factors that may positively and negatively affect pre-school child's socioemotional competence; and

-3. Applying principles of positive psychology and early childhood education to support the development of child socioemotional competence through everyday interactions, learning activities, and home-school co-operation.
+3. applying principles of positive psychology and early childhood education to support the development of child socioemotional competence through everyday interactions, learning activities, and home-school co-operation.

 Medium of Instruction